michaelcronin02/Beli/README.md

 Michael Cronin, Eva Noel, and Kylie Azizzadeh

 ### Additional Functions
-We creating the ability to follow or be followed by other users.
+We created the ability to follow or be followed by other users.